eyeseast/baltimore-trees/README.md

 pmtiles extract https://build.protomaps.com/20240211.pmtiles public/baltimore.pmtiles --bbox="-76.861861,39.096181,-76.360388,39.454149
 ```

+### Fonts

+Fonts are copied from the [Protomaps basemaps-assets](https://github.com/protomaps/basemaps-assets) repository.
+To use a custom typeface, generate PBFs with [font-maker](https://maplibre.org/font-maker/).

 ## Tree data

 The City of Baltimore publishes a [public tree inventory](https://baltimore.maps.arcgis.com/apps/webappviewer/index.html?id=d2cfbbe9a24b4d988de127852e6c26c8) on its [data portal](https://data.baltimorecity.gov/).
 Running `make data/trees.ndjson` will use a Python script to download the full dataset as newline-delimited GeoJSON.